accessibility-exchange/co-design/src/steps/consultants-build-full-profile.md

 * Their support person
 * How they’d like to be compensated
 * Any representative they trust to represent them
+* Language they use
+* Primary support person
+* Emergency contacts
+* If their profile was created by someone else (ex. a caregiver)

+### Include consultant's goals

+* Include what consultants would like to get out of this process
+* Include a few examples to spur thinking
+* Connect this back to area of interest (ex. policy, HR, etc)

 ### Specify if they’re representing a group